 Please describe your program of study’s demographic and outcome data for the most recent academic year(s).
 It is our strong preference to have data from both secondary and postsecondary levels.
 If this is not available, please provide an explanation as to why the data from the other learner level is not available.
 Applications that do not include data to support positive impact on learner achievement will not be eligible for consideration.
 (100 word limit)

 Our program of study data is at our secondary institution, Mishicot High School.
 We collect data of our current students as well as former graduates.
 The data in the charts below is based on graduates for that year and then concentrators (three or more agriscience courses in the horticulture pathway along with a work based learning placement).
-This data showcases post-secondary plans while our current populous of the graduating class of 2019 is 55 students, 12 of which are horticulture concentrators, or 22% of students.
+This data showcases post-secondary plans while our current populous of the graduating class of 2018 was 67 students, 17 of which are horticulture concentrators, or 25% of students.

 NOTE: Please specify if and when you are using a percentage with a different denominator (e.g., seniors) than the one listed.